lkesteloot/unsong/unsong.md

 Peyote began to spread.
 Buttons would turn up on street corners in Mexico City and at gang meetings in Los Angeles.
 It was safe, it was cheap, it gave you new talents, it made you feel good.
 By the mid-1980s, some estimates suggested that ten percent of the Mexican population used it regularly or semi-regularly.

 In May 1984, a group of psychiatrists noted a new side effect of peyote: a tendency to buy and stockpile very large amounts of it.
 There was nothing weird about addicts having a stash; what was weird was that it was only on peyote that they bought peyote.
-The complex behavior of going to their dealer and buying more buttons seemed to be…a side effect of the chemical?
+The complex behavior of going to their dealer and buying more buttons seemed to be... a side effect of the chemical?
 Addicts interviewed while they weren’t high said they didn’t need that much, it seemed weird, but they guessed they would keep it or something because it wasn’t worth throwing it out.

 In August 1984, a second survey found that the average user had stashed several large crates of peyote buttons in hidden places, two or three years’ supply even if they took it every day.
 Dealers were forever running short; growers were working around the clock.